Fullchee/hackernews-node/README.md

 ## Lessons learned

+- send keywords as an object (JSON obj? or Stringified?)
 - Encrypting the reset password
   - used bcrypt and a Heroku config variable
   - I couldn't figure out how to use git-crypt with Heroku